3DBAG/3dbag-docs/docs/en/overview/group.md

 [3DGI](https://3dgi.xyz/) is a spin-off of the research group and does consultancy and software development in the field of 3D geo-information.

-The 3D BAG is currently maintained by:
+The 3DBAG is currently maintained by:

 + Balázs Dukai (3DGI)
 + Ravi Peters (3DGI)